 Heart rhythm feedback training, or heart rhythm coherence biofeedback, helps cadets to learn to self-generate states of sustained positive emotions and increased physiological coherence, thereby reducing stress and improving health, emotional wellbeing, and performance.
 The CCC has multiple computer programs that provide biofeedback of heart rate variability/coherence: HeartMath’s emWave® Pro.

 Heart rhythm patterns can become erratic and disordered during experiences of negative emotions such as anger, frustration, anxiety, or stress.
-This is because the branches of the autonomic nervous system, the parasympathetic and sympathetic branches, become less in sync.
+During these times, branches of the autonomic nervous system, the parasympathetic and sympathetic branches, become less in sync.
 In contrast, when individuals experience positive states such as gratitude, love, appreciation, and compassion, hearty rhythms become coherent and in sync.

 Light therapy involves daily, scheduled exposure to intense levels of artificial light and is used to regulate seasonal mood swings, improve sleep patterns, and enhance feelings of well-being.
 Not only is light therapy beneficial for seasonal affective disorder, but also for the treatment of chronic non-seasonal depression.
-The light therapy box and the CCC meets the recommended dose (10,000 lux) and is recommended for use in intervals of 20 to 30 minutes, which compares to the level of exposure an individual would receive on a walk outside on a sunny day.
+The light therapy box is recommended for use in intervals of 20 to 30 minutes which compares to the level of exposure an individual would receive on a walk outside on a sunny day.
 During light therapy, cadets can read, listen to music, practice mindfulness, work on a computer, or simply relax.
 Light therapy is not intended for use by everyone; cadets with symptoms of depression, bipolar disorder, currently on prescription medications, a history of eye conditions, should speak with a physician prior to beginning light therapy.

-Various books are available for loan at the CCC.
-You are invited to come thumb through the resource library and pick out books which suit your interests.
-Office hours are Monday through Friday, 8a.m. to 4:30p.m.
+Various resource materials and self-help books are available for loan at the CCC.
+You are invited to come explore the resource library and pick out materials of interest.